 There is also the problem with sleep – drinking alcohol or taking drugs disrupts your sleep, especially the REM cycle, which is the time during sleep that the brain processes emotions and memories.
 Years of drinking and drug taking can severely impair one’s memory and can lead to Alzheimer’s later in life.

 We will be working towards the goals you want to achieve, but I insist on being sober during the sessions.
-This is because you need to be able to be focused, and listen carefully and alcohol and drugs disrupt this processes.
-It is also a waste of your time and money as it will mean I may have to cancel those sessions, but still charge for them.
+You need to be able to be focused, and listen carefully and alcohol and drugs disrupt these processes.
+It is also a waste of your time and money as it will mean I will cancel those sessions, but still charge for them.

-The cost of alcoholism on the health services
+The cost of alcohol addiction on the health services

 Ill health linked to alcohol is estimated to cost the NHS in England £3.3bn every year, according to the BBC.
-Research at Oxford University shows that over 4,000 deaths from cancer, heart disease, stroke and liver disease in England could be prevented if drinkers reduced their average level of alcohol consumption to half a unit per person per day.
+Research at Oxford University shows that over 4,000 deaths from cancer, heart disease, stroke and liver disease in England could be prevented.
+If drinkers reduced their average level of alcohol consumption to half a unit per person per day, that would help.

-The NHS also recommends that drinking small amounts regularly is more beneficial than saving it all up for the weekend, so bingeing of any description causes more damage.
+The NHS also recommends that drinking small amounts regularly is more beneficial than saving it all up for the weekend.
+Bingeing of any description causes more damage.

 How alcohol affects the brain

-Alcohol affects brain chemistry by altering levels of the chemical messengers called neurotransmitters that carry the signals that control behaviours, thought processes and emotion.
+Alcohol affects brain chemistry by altering levels of the chemical messengers.
+These neurotransmitters carry the signals that control behaviours, thought processes and emotion.
 Alcohol increases the effects of the GABA – an inhibitor that causes sluggishness.
 It also inhibits glutamate, which results in a similar type of physiological slowdown.
-In addition, it also increases the amount of dopamine in the brain’s reward centre, which creates the feeling of pleasure that occurs when drinking alcohol.
+In addition, it also increases the amount of dopamine in the brain’s reward centre.
+This creates the feeling of pleasure that occurs when drinking alcohol.

 Alcohol in moderate amounts is usually not a problem, however, binge drinking is, and so is long-term use.
-As well as empty calories – a pint of beer being around 250 calories and a large glass of red wine being 200 calories, you can see how a bottle is over half a day’s calorie intake of 1800 if you’re a woman.
+There are the calories to take into consideration too – a pint of beer has around 250 calories and a large glass of red wine is 200 calories.
+You can see how a bottle of wine is over half a day’s calorie intake of 1800 for a woman.

-The headaches one experiences as a hangover happens because alcohol switches the body to expelling liquid rapidly, so it will increase urine output and this increases dehydration and will even reduce the fluid around the brain, so the head hurts.
+Headaches one experiences after a hangover occur because alcohol switches the body to expelling liquid rapidly.
+It will increase urine output and therefore dehydration.
+Eventually, it will even reduce the fluid around the brain, which is why the head hurts.

 Long-term can be an even bigger problem.
 As alcohol causes the brain to shrink leading to deficiencies in the fibres that carry information between brain cells.
 The brain accommodates for the regular presence of alcohol by altering neurotransmitter production.
 Previous research has suggested heavy drinking may be to blame for one in four cases of dementia.